-3. Time Clock
+C. Time Clock

-All host teams for provincial playoffs must provide an electronic time clock on site that is visible to both teams
+All host teams for Provincial playoffs must provide an electronic time clock on site that is visible to both teams.

-4 Official Ball
+D. Official Ball

-- a) The official game ball to be used for ASAA provincial football games (quaterfinals, semifinals and finals) will be the Wilson F1005 (leather). - b) Both teams will supply the referees up to three balls (minimum three) and the referees will choose three balls from those provided to be used as the game balls.
+- The official game ball to be used for ASAA Provincial Football games (quaterfinals, semifinals and finals) will be the Wilson F1005 (leather). - ii.
+Both teams will supply the referees up to three balls (minimum three) and the referees will choose three balls from those provided to be used as the game balls.

-H. 6-Man Football
+8. 6-Man Football

-6-Man football shall be an official variation of 12 man football.
+6-Man Football shall be an official variation of 12 man Football.

-The rules for 12 man football established by Canadian Amateur Football Association will apply to 6-man, with the following exceptions:
+The rules for 12 man Football established by Canadian Amateur Football Association will apply to 6-man, with the following exceptions:

-- a) Kick-off takes place from the 40 yard line (no matter the length of the field) - b) Time: 12 minute stop time quarters, at no point will the games move to straight time - c) Conversion points are reversed from 12 man football - i.
+- A. Kick-off takes place from the 40 yard line (no matter the length of the field) - B. Time: 12 minute stop time quarters, at no point will the games move to straight time - C. Conversion points are reversed from 12 man Football - i.
 Kicked conversion 2 points - ii.
-Pass or Run 1 point - d) Only the middle of the three linemen is ineligible each play.
-If four men are down, both inside linesmen are ineligible (numbers are irrelevant) - e) Three linesmen must be set for one second before the ball is snapped (not necessarily in the three point stance)
+Pass or Run 1 point - D. Only the middle of the three linemen is ineligible each play.
+If four men are down, both inside linesmen are ineligible (numbers are irrelevant) - E. Three linesmen must be set for one second before the ball is snapped (not necessarily in the three point stance)

-In all other ways, 6-man football follows the rules for 12 man tackle football and is governed by all the above stated policies included in Section XIII of the policy handbook.
+In all other ways, 6-man Football follows the rules for 12 man tackle Football and is governed by all the above Stated policies included in Section XIII of the policy handbook.